2 Day Ice Cave Tour

 Photographs from this tour

-Why book with us: We include accommodation, home-cooked dinner and breakfast in the price.
+Why book with us: We include accommodation and breakfast in the price.
 Our guesthouse is exclusively for Goecco guests located in “The Middle of Nowhere” with no light pollution – perfect for Northern Light photography.
 We are sustainable, local and eco.
 All tours are operated by us and can only be booked directly from us.
 No agent, no expensive middleman, and no boring hotels!

 Departure: November – April 2